Join Emily’s Readers’ Group

 He’s not expecting to meet the enchanting Miss Willemina Culpepper.
 Nor is he expecting the kittens to be quite so good at vanishing.
 Mayhew has faced many challenges in his career as a soldier.
 Traveling from London to Southampton should not be a challenge.
 Except that it is.

-Lieutenant Mayhew’s Catastrophe was previously published in the duet Love and Other Perils.
-It will shortly be released as a standalone novella.
+Lieutenant Mayhew’s Catastrophes was previously published in the duet Love and Other Perils.

 Lieutenant Mayhew’s Catastrophes